Squarespace Review (2025) — The Key Pros and Cons to Consider

 If content management is a key concern, then self-hosted WordPress is an obvious alternative to Squarespace, but the two platforms are rather different tools.

 Self-hosted WordPress is a much more powerful platform, but one that usually involves a more manual setup and customization of elements — Squarespace is more of a ‘click and point to change something’ solution.
-I’d suggest reading our Squarespace vs WordPress article to get an in-depth comparison of these two platforms, along with our WooCommerce vs Shopify comparison (WooCommerce is the most popular ecommerce plugin for WordPress).
+I’d suggest reading our Squarespace vs WordPress article to get an in-depth comparison of these two platforms.

 You could also look at hosted WordPress, which is a site builder that works in a similar way to Squarespace.
 However, it delivers more sophisticated options when it comes to blogging (not least an autosave feature!).